yashj2000/Udemy-auto-complete/README.md

 # Udemy-auto-complete
-Complete Udemy course with one click to receive course certificate
+Complete Udemy course with one click to receive course certificate.

 ## Step 1:
 Open the Udemy course page.